StrawChannel95/apocalyptic-wonderland.github.io/README.md

 Now, one Reddit user known as [xBlue69](https://www.reddit.com/user/xblue555x/) convinced me to try Wabbajack.
 I joined the Wabbajack [Discord server](https://discord.com/invite/wabbajack), and I was a moron.
 I barely understood anything.
 I spoke with JanuarySnow, Althro, Luca, TDarkShadow, and Reyqune (they are all amazing) for hours.
 I was the most ignorant person on the planet.

-I didn't know [Stock Game](https://wiki.wabbajack.org/modlist_author_documentation/Keeping%20the%20Game%20Folder%20clean.html#stock-game), [Rootbuilder](https://wiki.wabbajack.org/modlist_author_documentation/Keeping%20the%20Game%20Folder%20clean.html#rootbuilder) and so many other things.
+I didn't know `[Stock Game](https://wiki.wabbajack.org/modlist_author_documentation/Keeping%20the%20Game%20Folder%20clean.html#stock-game)`, `[Rootbuilder](https://wiki.wabbajack.org/modlist_author_documentation/Keeping%20the%20Game%20Folder%20clean.html#rootbuilder)` and so many other things.
 They set me on the right path, and I continued.
 I eventually found Salamand3r's [New Vegas Visual Renewal](https://salamand3r.fail/new-vegas-visual-renewal) guide, which then led me to the [Wasteland Survival Guide](https://wastelandsurvivalguide.github.io/).
 This guide is the [Viva New Vegas](https://vivanewvegas.moddinglinked.com/index.html) of TTW modding.
 Amazing.
 I love it.
 I used it, and then I came back for the texture guide.
 After that, I began browsing [Additions](https://wastelandsurvivalguide.github.io/docs/additions), adding mods as I went.
 I then added [STARS](https://wastelandsurvivalguide.github.io/docs/stars), downloaded a LOT of extra mods, merged like 25 ESPs using [zEdit](https://github.com/z-edit/zedit/releases), and finally generated some LOD using [xLODGen](https://stepmodifications.org/forum/topic/13451-xlodgen-terrain-lod-beta-114-for-fnv-fo3-fo4-fo4vr-tes5-sse-tes5vr-enderal-enderalse/).
 That was the last piece of the puzzle.
 I was ready to make a list.
 Of course, I still had to setup this README and my [Discord server](https://discord.gg/ez3dsBub8Q) before I published it, so I had to wait a little longer.
 In the meantime, I made some patches using [xEdit](https://www.nexusmods.com/newvegas/mods/34703) by following [Biggie Boss'](https://www.youtube.com/@biggie_boss) guide on patching ESPs (love you, Biggie!).

 This is it: the full story.
 Of course, I had like 14 different modding attempts that all failed, but we don't remember those.